pietrygamat/logiops/Configuration.md

 ## Gestures
 This action disables mouse movement while the button is pressed and allows you to assign actions for each direction.
 The possible directions are `Up`, `Down`, `Left`, `Right`, and `None`.

+Note that any button can be used as a gesture button if the device supports gestures.

 ### gestures
 This is a required array of gesture objects that map a direction to a gesture mode and an action.